xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 ## Introduction

 Mule applications or APIs are deployed into Anypoint CloudHub (CH) with an initial number of workers.
 From time-to-time, business demands or external events may cause increased workload to these CH workers.
 For example,
-- a retailer may anticipate increased product inquiries during a promotional campaign launching in the next few days, or
+- a retailer may anticipate increased product inquiries during an upcoming promotional campaign to be launched in the next few days, or
 - a utility may expect higher incident reports when a storm is forecasted to move into an area in the next few hours.

-In anticipation of such events that will bring adidtional workload/traffic to relevant Mule apps, operations may want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
+In anticipation of such events that will bring adidtional workload/traffic to relevant Mule apps, operations personnel may want to prepare these Mule apps with additional workers to handle extra workload *before* the event occurs.
 Hence the solution for Event-based Scaling was created to address such scenarios.

 ## Scope

 Event-based Scaling is only currently designed for scaling CH workers horizontally, i.e. increasing or decreasing the number of workers for Mule apps.
 Although it is possible to enhance the solution to include vertical scaling of CH workers (changing worker's CPU or memory allocations), that is currently not in scope.
-The HTTP listeners can be modified to HTTPS by including your SSL keystore and trust stores.
+The HTTPS listeners can be modified to replacing the TLS context with your SSL keystore and trust stores.

 ## Audience

-The audience of this solution includes Operations personnel responsible for Mule apps deployed in production VPC of CH.
+The audience of this solution includes Operations personnel responsible for Mule apps deployed in production Virtual Private Cloud (VPC) of CH.

 # Background on CloudHub Worker scaling